jmicko/known_space/known_space_reading_order_by_publishing_date.md

 - [ ] 1990 August - "Madness Has Its Place" - Man-Kzin Wars III
 - [ ] 1991 Jan 1 - Inconstant Star (fix-up novel including Iron from Man-Kzin I, and Inconstant Star from Man-Kzin III.
 Also references Inconstant Moon, which is not part of Known Space)
-- [ ] 1993 November - Procrustes
+- [ ] 1993 November - Procrustes (chronologically before "The Color of Sunfire")
-- [ ] 1993 November - The Color of Sunfire
+- [ ] 1993 November - The Color of Sunfire (chronologically after "Procrustes")
 - [ ] 1994 April - Ghost (collection only, as frame story)
 - [ ] 1995 June - The Woman in Del Rey Crater
 - [ ] 1995 June - OPTIONAL: Song of the Night People - Short story that is embedded in The Ringworld Throne, which comes next, so just read that.
 - [ ] 1996 June - The Ringworld Throne (novel)
-- [ ] 1998 September - Choosing Names - Man-Kzin Wars VII
+- [ ] 1998 September - Choosing Names - from Man-Kzin Wars VII

 ## 2000s